Why do Babies Wake?

 Signs your baby is too hot

-Below, find common signs that your baby is too warm while sleeping:
+Common signs that your baby is too warm while sleeping:

 • Sweating

-• Warm to the touch
+• Warm to the touch (check the back of their neck or tummy)

 • Flushed skin

-• Offer fluids suitable for their age.
+• Offering fluids suitable for their age

 Signs your baby is too cold

-Signs your child might be too cold:
+Signs your baby might be too cold:

 • Shivering

-• Cold hands and/or feet
+• Cold hands or feet

-• Fussiness
+• Fussiness or unsettled behaviour

 Teething